Advertisement

 Wiggins won four world titles and eight Olympic medals over the course of his career, becoming the third-most decorated British Olympian in history and, at one point, the highest-earning Briton in sport.
 The Tour de France win alone made him wealthy enough that he once said he would never need to work again, if he was “careful”.

-However, he struggled with the pressures of fame and professional cycling, was prone to depression and drank heavily.
 Publicly, he kept it together until 2016, when the wheels appeared to fall off.
 After the Rio Olympics that year, Wiggins’s medical records were leaked by Russian hackers, and he was heavily criticised for having injections of triamcinolone – a drug that helps cyclists lose weight without losing power – before big grand tours, even though he did so having obtained a therapeutic use exemption certificate.

-He retired in December that year whilst subject to an anti-doping investigation.
+He retired in December that year while subject to an anti-doping investigation.
 A parliamentary report later concluded that Team Sky abused the system to allow Wiggins to take the drugs before the Tour de France.
 He has always maintained his innocence, insisting he used the drugs to treat chronic asthma and allergies and not to obtain an unfair advantage over his rivals.

 There was worse to come.
 In 2020, Wiggins divorced Cath, his wife of 16 years and mother of his two eldest children.
 The stress of the anti-doping probe had pushed their relationship to the brink, with Wiggins previously alleging that Cath was treated in rehab for the stress.
 Soon after, he began a relationship with PR executive Laura Hartshorne.
 The couple had a child but have since separated.